 Sunday June 11 @ 1 pm and 3 pm – Michael Century – Improvisations on Accordion with Expanded Instrument System is a durational meditation on the image of a “transforming mirror” and uses the Expanded Instrument System – a suite of techniques developed over 1965-2016 by Pauline Oliveros for processing time delays with varying degrees and kinds of algorithmic modification.
 EIS is used by permission of the Pauline Oliveros Trust and Ministry of Maat.

-Jude Abu Zaineh is a Palestinian-Canadian interdisciplinary artist working across art, food, and technology to investigate meanings of culture, displacement, diaspora, and belonging.
-She examines ideals of home and community while working to develop aesthetics rooted in her upbringing in Southwest Asia.
-Abu Zaineh is the recipient of the 2020 William and Meredith Saunderson Prizes for Emerging Artists, and one of the first selected artists to participate in a collaborative residency with the Ontario Science Centre and MOCA Toronto (Canada).
-Her work has been presented internationally at Ireland Glass Biennale; Museum of Glass, Washington, USA; Cultivamos Cultura, São Luis, Portugal; Museu de Arte, Arquitetura e Tecnologia, Lisbon, Portugal; Centro de Cultura Digital, Mexico City; SVA, NYC, USA; Institute of Contemporary Art San Francisco, USA; Forest City Gallery, London, Canada; Art Gallery of Windsor, Canada; and Centre Culturel Canadien, Paris, France.
+Jude Abu Zaineh is a Palestinian-Canadian interdisciplinary artist and cultural worker.
+Her practice employs art, food, and technology to investigate meanings of culture, displacement, diaspora, and belonging.
+She examines ideals of home and community while working to develop aesthetics rooted in her childhood and upbringing in the Middle East.
+Abu Zaineh is the recipient of the 2020 William and Meredith Saunderson Prizes for Emerging Artists, and was one of the first selected artists to participate in a collaborative residency with the Ontario Science Centre and MOCA Toronto (Canada).
+She has presented her work at a number of cultural institutions including Cultivamos Cultura, São Luis, Portugal; Museu de Arte, Arquitetura e Tecnologia, Lisbon, Portugal; Centro de Cultura Digital, Mexico City, Mexico; SVA, NYC, USA; Institute of Contemporary Art San Francisco, USA; Forest City Gallery, London, Canada; Art Gallery of Windsor, Canada; with current exhibitions at Centre Culturel Canadien, Paris, France and Arts Windsor-Essex, Canada; and upcoming exhibition at Museum London in collaboration with Media City Film Festival, Canada.

 Matthew Goodheart is a composer, improviser, and sound installation artist who has developed a wide body of work exploring the relationships between performer, instrument, and listener over his 30-year career.
 His diverse creations range from large-scale microtonal compositions to open improvisations to immersive sound installations, often focused on the interrelationship between instrument design, acoustics, and compositional/improvisational constraints.
 His electroacoustic technique called “reembodied sound” resonates acoustic instruments using surface transducers so that they sound autonomously.
 This practice has provided multiple directions for his work for over a decade, finding its expression in electroacoustic chamber compositions, algorithmically generated improvisation structures, site-specific installations, and binaural fixed-media works.
 His awards and honors include the Berlin Prize in Music Composition, a Civitella Ranieri Fellowship, and a Fulbright Grant.
 A lifelong teacher, he is Assistant Professor of Music Composition at Rensselaer Polytechnic Institute.